kitao/divsugar/docs/Node.md

 This method is chainable.

 ### `(DivSugar.Node) getWorldPosition(vec)`
-Gets the world position of this node by copying into the vector `vec`.
+Sets the world position of this node to the vector `vec`.
 This method is chainable.

 ### `(DivSugar.Node) getWorldTransform(mat)`
-Gets the world transform of this node by copying into the vector `mat`.
+Sets the world transform of this node to the vector `mat`.
 This method is chainable.

 Animation Commands